Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

 The schedule provided by the CP is used to create an initial ordered list such that its processing by the FFS heuristics leads to a feasible solution (such a solution is always found for 100\% utilized instances, but it is not always found for less utilized instances as shown in \cref{sec:Feasibility_issues}).

-An ordered list that should produce a feasible solution for \textbf{leftmost} heuristic is obtained simply by sorting the tasks by their start time.
-However, to be used with the \textbf{predecessor} method, this relatively arbitrary ordered list may lead to unexpected behavior since it does not respect inter-resource coupling via precedences.
-We attempt to resolve this by employing an order-determining CP model for the \textbf{predecessor} method.
-In this model, each task $\task{i}{k}$ of the instance is associated with integer variable $a^k_i$.
-All variables $a^k_i$ are members of set $\mathbf{a}$.
-The CP model is:
+An ordered list that should produce a feasible solution for the \emph{leftmost} heuristic is obtained simply by sorting the tasks by their start time, concatenating the results obtained for all the resources.
+However, to be used with the \emph{predecessor} method, this relatively arbitrary ordered list may lead to unexpected behavior since it does not respect inter-resource coupling via precedences.
+If two consecutive tasks of the chain $\task{i}{k},\task{i+1}{k}$ are put in the ordered list one after another, and their independently scheduled start times cause them to collide, the \emph{predecessor} heuristic will schedule the latter task slightly later to account for it.
+However, this disrupts the schedule obtained by CP (creating holes) and may eventually lead to infeasibility.

+We try to resolve this by employing an order-determining CP model for the \emph{predecessor} method.
+In this model, each task $\task{i}{k}$ of the instance is associated with an integer variable $a^k_i$.
+Given the start times of the individual tasks established in the previous section, the CP model is defined using:

-This model processes all the tasks (and thus also the resources) simultaneously.
-It directly determines the ordered list of tasks with the "all-different" constraint - the value of $a_i^k$ is the position of $\task{i}{k}$ in the ordered list.
-Furthermore, when the successor task $\task{i+1}{k}$ would be scheduled later than planned due to the start time of its predecessor, we ensure it is processed before its predecessor so the heuristic does not unexpectedly postpone it.
+All the tasks across all the resources are processed simultaneously.
+The solver directly determines the ordered list of tasks with the all-different global constraint \cref{eq:second-cp} - the value of $a_i^k$ is the position of $\task{i}{k}$ in the ordered list.
+Furthermore, when the successor task $\task{i+1}{k}$ would be scheduled later than planned due to the start time of its predecessor (creating a hole), constraint \cref{eq:cp2b} ensures it is processed earlier than its predecessor from the ordered list and the heuristic does not unexpectedly postpone it.